ncar-xdev/jupyter-forward/README.md

 1. Log into a remote cluster/resource via the SSH protocol.
 2. Launch Jupyter Lab on the remote cluster.
-3. Port forward Jupyter Lab session back to your local machine!
+3. Port forward Jupyter Lab session back to your local machine.
-4. Opening the port forwarded Jupyter Lab session into your local browser
+4. Opening the port forwarded Jupyter Lab session into your local browser.

 ## Installation